design-tokens/community-group/technical-reports/format/aliases.md

 - Expressing design choices
 - Eliminating repetition of values in token files (DRYing up the code)

-For a design token to reference another, its value should be a string containing the period-separated (.) path to the token it’s referencing enclosed in curly brackets.
+For a design token to reference another, its value should be a string containing the period-separated (.) path to the token it's referencing enclosed in curly brackets.

 For example:

 <aside class="example">